nguyennb12/nguyennb12/README.md

 # 👋 **Hey there, Great to see you!**
-## 🚀 Third-year Cpmputer Science Student
+## 🚀 I'm a Third-year Computer Science Student
 ## 💻 Passionate about full-stack development & building scalable solutions.

 [🌐 Portfolio Website](https://nguyennb12.github.io/Portfolio/#home)